PS5 restock update: Track on Twitter, Walmart, Target and more

 PS5 restock is incredibly difficult to pin down.
 Despite our best efforts to bring you timely updates, Tom's Guide can't guarantee you'll be able to purchase a console.
 Nevertheless, we are committed to bringing you up-to-the-minute information on all restocks as soon as they happen.

-PS5 restock is facing strong headwinds.
-Excluding a limited drop at Best Buy, PS5 restock was missing most of the last week.
-However, we're hoping to see more PS5 drops in the coming days.
-Walmart and Sony Direct, for instance, haven't restocked in days and are long overdue a restock.
+PS5 restock should be back this week.
+Excluding a limited drop at Best Buy, PS5 restock has been missing since the start of the month.
+However, we're hoping to see more PS5 drops in the coming week.
+Walmart and Sony Direct, for instance, haven't restocked in weeks and are long overdue a restock.

 And by tracking rumored PS5 restocks on Twitter and keeping an eye out for surprise PS5 drops from dozens of retailers, we're here to help you secure PS5 stock when inventory returns.
 We've also pulled together a list of the top U.S. retailers, including Target, GameStop, and Amazon that sell the PS5 and PS5 Digital Edition.
 Be sure to bookmark this page and check back often for the latest updates on all things PS5.